OlaStawarz/Ant_algorithm__Flow_Shop_Problem/README.md

 This repository contains code and some files that I performed tests on.
 These files have different number of jobs and machines.

-This algorithm gives better solution than e.g. Neh but only when you improve solution by using local search.
+Algorithm gives better solution than e.g. Neh but only when you improve solution by using local search.
 In my implementation I used SA.

 Below you can see my comparision of calculating best Cmax for attached files.